infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### conflict_type: `ConflictType`, *Optional*

-Conflict policy in `enum` for handling situations where a database with the same name exists.

 - `Error`: Raise an error if a database with the same name exists.
 - `Ignore`: Ignore the database creation request and keep the existing database with the same name.